Updated on 23/10/2023

 Saturated fats, on the other hand, are considered the ‘bad fats’, as they have been linked to an increase in cholesterol levels in our blood.
 These are mainly found in animal products, with the exception of coconut oil, palm oil, and some kinds of margarine.

-Trans fats are a type of saturated fat, they are either naturally-occurring (in milk and meat products) or created artificially by adding hydrogen to liquid vegetable oils to make them more solid.
+Trans fats are a type of saturated fat, they are either naturally-occurring in small quantities (in milk and meat products) or created artificially by adding hydrogen to liquid vegetable oils to make them more solid.
 These trans fats are bad for our health as they raise our bad cholesterol levels, and lower our good cholesterol levels.
 What’s the difference?
 Well, keep reading!

 What is cholesterol?

-- Steroid compounds, such as estrogen.
+- Steroid hormones, such as estrogen

-- Cell membranes.
+- Cell membranes